Huguenot & Palatine Names in Ireland

 At the time Irish tenants were paying rents of thirty five shillings per acre and had little or no right of tenure, so the newcomers were not sympathetically received by all of the local population.
 In fact many of them left within a couple of years, hounded out by hostile neighbours, and returned to Germany.

 Most of the Palatine families settled in Co Limerick, notably around Rathkeale and Adare, with smaller numbers in Kerry and Clare and other counties.
-An area of Co Carlow is still to-day called Palatine, often a source of bemusement to those who come across it, though there are no Palatine surnames now found in the area.

 Unlike the Hugenots, the Palatine settlers were farming people, they mostly stayed on the land and for the most part their descendents living in Ireland to-day are still farmers.